jhpyle/docassemble/_docs/docker.md

-If the server will not have access to the internet, you may wish to set `DAALLOWUPDATES` to `false` so that **docassemble** will not try to run `apt-get -q -y update` during the initialization process.
-However, even if you don't change `DAALLOWUPDATES`, the **docassemble** container should still start properly, because if `apt-get` cannot find a server it will fail and move on.
+If the server will not have access to the internet, you may wish to set `DAALLOWUPDATES` to `false` so that **docassemble** will not try to run `apt -q -y update` during the initialization process.
+However, even if you don't change `DAALLOWUPDATES`, the **docassemble** container should still start properly, because if `apt` cannot find a server it will fail and move on.

 # <a name="troubleshooting"></a>Troubleshooting